 Poise, Power and Protocol: An American Allegory in Forty-Four Scenes

-In this series I perform a ritualized role-play.
-Inspired by the American tradition of historical re-enactment and its blend of reverence and play, I adorn life-sized paper dolls with personal effects borrowed from each of the First Ladies.
+Poise, Power and Protocol explores history as a vehicle for constructing identity.
+Rueter uses an underdeveloped chapter in American history, addressing the First Lady’s role beside the president of the United States.
+Inspired by the American tradition of historical re-enactment and its blend of reverence and play, she adorns life-sized paper dolls with personal effects borrowed from each of the First Ladies.
 Pins hold the dresses, objects, and backdrops in place and permit their return to autonomous, scattered pieces.
-Arms hang loose, gently twisting.
-Dresses billow and spill onto the gallery floor.

-*Thank you to Evan Winter who photographed the "dolls."
-Thank you also to the kind and helpful staff at the Library of Congress, the National Portrait Gallery, the White House and the New York Public Library for their invaluable assistance.
+*Rueter would like to acknowledge Evan Winter who photographed the "dolls," and thank the kind and helpful staff at the Library of Congress, the National Portrait Gallery, the White House and the New York Public Library for their invaluable assistance.